Mullah Yaqoob: Provisional Taliban government

 Yaqoob is the defense minister of Afghanistan, appointed on 7 September 2021 in an acting capacity, and reappointed to the position on a permanent basis on 15 August 2025, with the rest of the cabinet.

 In December 2022, Yaqoob met with UAE President Mohamed bin Zayed Al Nahyan in Abu Dhabi.
 They discussed strengthening of relations between the UAE and Afghanistan.
 On 4 March 2024, Yaqoob attended the DIMIDEX (Doha International Maritime Defence Exhibition and Conference) 2024 exhibition in Qatar, where various international companies displayed land, air and naval military equipment and vehicles such as the LY-70 air defense missile system, ZTD-05 assault vehicle, HJ-12 anti-tank missile and more to the Taliban.

 Views

 Mohammed Yaqoob supported a negotiated settlement to the War in Afghanistan.
-An avid supporter of former leader of the Taliban Akhtar Mansour, Yaqoob is pro-Saudi, has a reputation as a peace-advocating moderate, and is believed to have ties with the former government of Afghanistan.
+A supporter of former leader of the Taliban Akhtar Mansour, Yaqoob is pro-Saudi, has a reputation as a peace-advocating moderate, and is believed to have ties with the former government of Afghanistan.
 He also believes that the enforcement of Sharia should co-exist with basic international norms.